attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_sms/README.md

 2. **Get the SMS status**

-    You can check the status of an SMS message you have sent by using the AttApiClient.smsStatus method.
+    You can check the status of an SMS message you have sent by using the AttApiClient.SMS.smsStatus method.

-        AttApiClient.smsStatus(
+        AttApiClient.SMS.smsStatus(
 			{ id : messageId },
             function success(response){
                 console.log(response);